taskcluster/taskcluster-mozilla-terraform/README.md

 See the README in `deployments` for more information.
 Ensure that DPL is distinct from any other deployment, or risk creating chaos!

+You can use whatever rootUrl you would like, but for a dev environment `https://<somename>.taskcluster-dev.net` is recommended.
+The DNS for this zone (as well as for taskcluster-staging.net) is managed in Route53 in the team's staging AWS account.

 You will also want to create a secrets file in passwordstore, named after your deployment.
 You can copy from another one and change the necessary bits.